OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 ```
 We will not use $skiptoken if the requested resource is not an entity type.
 Rather, normal skip will be used.

+This is the default format but services can define their own format for the $skiptoken as well but in that case, they will have to parse and generate the skiptoken value themselves.

 #### Generating the nextlink
 The next link generation method in ___GetNextPageHelper___ static class will take in the $skiptoken value along with other query parameters and generate the link by doing special handling for $skip, $skiptoken and $top.
 It will pass on the other query options as they were in the original request.

 ##### 1. Handle $skip
 We will omit the $skip value if the service is configured to support $skiptoken and a collection of entity is being requested.
 This is because the first response would have applied the $skip query option to the results already.
 ##### 2. Handle $top
 We will reduce the value of $top query option by the page size if it is greater than the page size.
 ##### 3. Handle $skiptoken
 The value for the $skiptoken will be updated to new value passed in which is the key value for the last record sent.
-If the skiptoken value is not sent, we will revert to the previous logic and use $skip for paging instead.
+If the skiptoken value is not sent, we will call the existing method and use $skip for paging instead.

+#### Routing
+Since we will only be modifying the query options from the original request to generate the nextlink, the routing will remain same as the original request.

 #### Parsing $skiptoken and generating the Linq expression
 New classes will be created for ___SkipTokenQueryOption___ and __SkipTokenQueryValidator__. ___SkipTokenQuery___ option will contain the  methods to create and apply the LINQ expression based on the $skiptoken value.
 To give an example, for a query like the following: